-The ABR model has been extensively studied with different source traffic patterns like persistent sources, ON-OFF bursty sources, ping pong sources, TCP sources, long-range dependent (or self-similar) sources, and source-bottlenecked VCs.
-Many of these studies have also considered the performance in the presence of ON-OFF VBR background traffic.
+The ABR service has been extensively studied with different source traffic patterns like persistent sources, ON-OFF bursty sources, ping pong sources, TCP sources, long-range dependent (or self-similar) sources, and sourcebottlenecked VCs.
+Many of these studies have also considered the performance in the presence of ON-OFF VBR background traffic [10].

-In reality, VBR consists of multiplexed compressed audio and video application traffic, each shaped by leaky buckets at their respective Sustained Cell Rate (SCR) and Peak Cell Rate (PCR) parameters.
-Compressed video has been shown to be long-range dependent by nature[1].
-Compressed audio and video streams belonging to a single program are expected to be carried over an ATM network using the MPEG-2 Transport Stream facility as outlined in reference [2].
+In reality, VBR consists of multiplexed compressed audio and video application traffic, each shaped by leaky buckets at their respective sustained cell rate (SCR) and peak cell rate (PCR) parameters.
+Compressed video has been shown to be long-range dependent by nature [5, 2].
+Compressed audio and video streams belonging to a single program are expected to be carried over an ATM network using the MPEG-2 [1] transport stream facility as outlined in reference [7].